-- 1. The Consultant and Owner will jointly prepare the necessary construction contract documents for the Project including but not limited to: - Project Information - Instructions to Bidders / Information Available to Bidders - Bid Forms - Form of Agreement between the Owner and Contractor
+- 1. The Consultant and Owner will jointly prepare the necessary construction contract documents related to the site design for the Project including but not limited to:

+- Project Information

+- Instructions to Bidders / Information Available to Bidders

+- Form of Agreement between the Owner and Contractor

 - General Conditions of the Contract (including supplementary conditions)

 - Construction Document List

 - General Requirements (Division One Specifications) including:

 - Summary of the Work

 - Project Procedures Pricing/Payment/Schedule

 - Allowances

 - Applications for Payment

 - Alternates

 - Unit Prices

 - Coordination

 - Project Meetings

 - Submittals

 - Quality Control

 - Temporary Facilities/Vehicular Access/Parking

 - Materials and Equipment

 - Contract Close Out

 - Project Record Documents

 - Addenda

+- 2. Before Issuing Construction Contract Documents, the Consultant will provide a signed version of Exhibit I to this Agreement.

+- 3. Upon authorization from the Owner, the Consultant will provide the following construction contract documents to the Owner: